Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known pulsar: Time-domain Reconstruction for periodic GWs

-Figure \ref{figure-h} shows numerical results of separating out GW polarization states, where one day observation and a pulsar GW period of 1000 milliseconds are assumed, corresponding to $N \sim 8 \times 10^4$ , because of the limited computational resources.
-For exaggerations, this figure assumes that the amplitudes of the plus and cross modes are equal to each other, the standard deviation of the noise $\bar n$ is the double of the TT amplitude, and the amplitude of the extra polarizations is equal to the one tenth of that of the TT mode.
+Figure \ref{figure-h} shows numerical time-domain reconstructions of waveforms for each polarization state, where one day observation and a pulsar GW period of 16.5 milliseconds (e.g. for the Crab pulsar) are assumed, corresponding to $N \sim 5 \times 10^6$, because of the limited computational resources.
+In this figure, the amplitudes of $h_+(t)$ and $h_{\times}(t)$ are equal to each other, denoted simply as $h_{TT}$. $h_S = h_V = h_W = h_{TT}/10$ and $\bar{n} = 20 \times h_{TT}$ are chosen for exaggerations, such that plots can be recognized by eyes.
+Here, the amplitudes of $S$, $V$ and $W$ modes are denoted as $h_S, h_V, h_W$, respectively, and the standard deviation of the noise is denoted as $\bar n$.
+See Figure \ref{figure-data} for strain outputs during one of the $N$ cycles corresponding to Figure \ref{figure-h}.